Hatemoji: A Test Suite and Adversarially-Generated Dataset for Benchmarking and Detecting Emoji-based Hate: Discussion

 Due to practical constraints, \textsc{HatemojiCheck} has several limitations, which could be addressed in future work.
-First, it offers negative predictive power: high performance only indicates the absence of weaknesses \citep{Gardner2020}.
-Second, it only includes relatively simplistic statements and a constrained set of emoji.
-Future work could address evaluation against more complex and diverse forms of emoji-based hate.
+First, it includes relatively simplistic statements, and so offers negative predictive power: high performance only indicates the absence of specific weaknesses \citep{gardnerEvaluatingModels2020a,rottgerHateCheckFunctional2021}.
+Second, it is inspired by real-world hate but synthetically generated.
+Future work could evaluate against more complex and diverse forms of emoji-based hate.
 Third, it is limited in scope.
 It only considers short English-language statements with one binary label.
-Only six identities are included, none of which are intersectional.
-These limitations do not diminish \textsc{HatemojiCheck}'s utility as a tool for effectively identifying model weaknesses around emoji-based hate.
-By publicly releasing the test suite, we encourage practitioners and academics to scrutinize their models prior to deployment or publication.
+Only six identities are included, none of which are intersectional, and the set of emoji covers a fraction of the full Unicode Standard.
+In-scope identities and emoji usage are culturally-dependent \cite{barbieriHowCosmopolitan2016, ljubesicGlobalAnalysis2016} so future work could assess the generalizability of \textsc{HatemojiCheck} to other cultures and languages.
+These limitations do not diminish \textsc{HatemojiCheck}'s utility as a tool for effectively identifying model weaknesses to emoji-based hate.
+By publicly releasing the test suite, practitioners and academics can scrutinize their models prior to deployment or publication.

-Adversarial generation of data is a powerful technique for creating diverse, complex and informative datasets.
+Adversarial data generation is a powerful technique for creating diverse, complex and informative datasets.
 However, it also introduces challenges.
 First, the entries are `synthetic' rather than sampled from `real-world' examples.
 Substantial training and time are required to ensure that annotators understand real online hate and can imitate it.
 Second, annotators can exhaust their creativity and start producing unrealistic, simplistic or non-adversarial examples.
 Third, because of the need for training, supervision and support, only a small pool of annotators is feasible, which can introduce additional idiosyncratic biases.
 Given these issues, quality control is a key consideration throughout the data generation process.
 Encouragingly, we find carefully-curated and adversarially-generated training datasets can significantly improve performance on emoji-based hate as a particular type of challenging content, and that this approach is effective with relatively few training examples.
 Thus, substantial model improvements can be realized with minimal financial and computational cost.